larryhastings/correlate/README.md

 as **correlate** keys, and instances of many more types too.

 When considering matches, exact keys are binary--either they're an exact match or they don't match at all.
-If you need to understand partial matches you'll have to use "fuzzy" keys.
+To work with non-exact matches you'll have to use "fuzzy" keys.